tutyamxx/TMP-File-Cleaner/README.md

 - Clears all the junk/temporary files/temporary folders
 - Shows how much space you freed.
 - Easy to use
+- Is not going to harm your computer by any means.

 ## Pictures of the UI